-Underground Monkey - In the same storyline enemy types will often share the same moveset, equipment list and accessories between them (ie, all the Ephemeral Phantoms are the same, etc).
-In "Confessions of the Creator" in Dissidia 012 there's only a dozen or so set-ups for equipment and accessories that all the enemies use.
+Underground Monkey - In the same storyline, enemy types will often share the same moveset, equipment list, and accessories between them (ie, all the Ephemeral Phantoms are the same, etc).
+In "Confessions of the Creator" in Dissidia 012, there's only a dozen or so set-ups for equipment and accessories that all the enemies use.
 This can also sometimes apply throughout the game, only excusing enemies that are low-power and so deliberately have weaker equipment than others.
-Largely justified since for many characters the moves not being used aren't worth using — Garland's manikins for example always seems have the same six Bravery attacks, but when you look at his other ones, you can understand why they prefer that build.
+Largely justified since for many characters the moves not being used aren't worth using — Garland's manikins, for example, always seem to have the same six Bravery attacks, but when you look at his other ones, you can understand why they prefer that build.

 The Unfavorite - In a meta sense.
 There were plenty of characters available from Final Fantasy XIV by the time Duodecim came out, and a number of people were even calling for Gaius Van Baelsar to make it in as at least the game's overall representative, if not the villain rep. XIV isn't even mentioned during Duodecim - despite having been out for half a year by the time 012 came out, on either side of the Pacific.